getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

 ##### max_request_body_size

 This option represents the size limit in bytes beyond which the body of the request is not captured.
-Default value is `medium`.
-Possible values are `none` = never send body, `small`, `medium`, `alawys` = always send the body, no matter how large it is.
+The default value is `medium`.
+Possible values are `none` = never send body, `small`, `medium`, `always` = always send the body, no matter how large it is.
 The values are chosen like this on purpose since the SDK internally can define what the exact limits are.

 ### Transport